graygnuorg/sargon/README.md

    `sargonAllow` attribute, go to step 9.

-7. Otherwise, if the object has one or more `sargonDeny` attributes and if one of these contains the requested action or the meta-action `ALL`, then go to step 16.
+7. Otherwise, if the object has one or more `sargonDeny` attributes and one of these contains the requested action or the meta-action `ALL`, then deny the request.

 8. Advance to the next object, and restart from step 6.

-9. Unless the requested action is `ContainerCreate`, go to step 15.
+9. Unless the requested action is `ContainerCreate`, authorize the request.

-10. If privileges container creation is requested:
-    If `sargonAllowPrivileged` is `FALSE`, then go to 16.
+10. If privileges container creation is requestedm and `sargonAllowPrivileged` is `FALSE`, then deny the request.
     Otherwise, advance to the next step.

 11. If any additional linux capabilities are requested, check if they are listed in `sargonAllowCapability` attributes.
-If any of them is not, go to step 16.
+If any of them is not, deny the request.

 12. Check requested binds and mounts.
-For each source directory, check it against each `sargonMount` attribute.
-If it matches the attribute exactly, or if the attribute value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
+Check each source directory against each `sargonMount` attribute.
+If the directory matches the attribute exactly, or if the attribute value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
-    Otherwise, go to 16.
+    Otherwise, request is denied,

-13. If the requested maximum memory is greater than the value of the `sargonMaxMemory` attribute, go to 16.
+13. If the requested maximum memory is greater than the value of the `sargonMaxMemory` attribute, request is denied.

-14. If the requested maximum kernel memory is greater than the value of the `sargonMaxKernelMemory` attribute, go to 16.
+14. If the requested maximum kernel memory is greater than the value of the `sargonMaxKernelMemory` attribute, request is denied.

-15. Success.
-Authorize the request.

-16. Failure.
-Deny the request.
+15. Otherwise, request is authorized.

 ## Actions